 According to tradition, this is the site where Jesus ascended to heaven 40 days after resurrection (Luke 24 51: “And it came to pass, while he blessed them, he was parted from them, and carried up into heaven”).

-The church was built here at the end of the 4th C as a memorial chapel, marked by Constantine's mother, Helena.
-The Byzantine design was round (12M in perimeter - see diagram below).
+The church was built here at the end of the 4th century as a memorial chapel, marked by Constantine’s mother, Helena.
+The Byzantine design was round (12M in perimeter – see diagram below).
 Inside the structure was a a double row of columns with an open roof, laid out in two concentric circles (6M and 2M in perimeter).
-It existed until the 7th C, and was destroyed by the Persians.
-It then was rebuilt, and existed until the 10th C, but destroyed again during the Arab conquest.
+It existed until the 7th century, and was destroyed by the Persians.
+It then was rebuilt, and existed until the 10th century, but destroyed again during the Arab conquest.

-The site was rebuilt by the Crusaders in the 12th C based on the original Byzantine design.
+The site was rebuilt by the Crusaders in the 12th century based on the original Byzantine design.